U.S. says Suriname president's son wanted to host Hezbollah

 WASHINGTON A son of Suriname's president invited people he thought were from the Lebanese paramilitary group Hezbollah to set up a base in his country to attack Americans in exchange for millions of U.S. dollars, U.S. prosecutors said on Friday.

-The younger Bouterse's defence team said in a statement that he "is not, and never has been a supporter of any terrorist organisation and never intended to render aid to such an organisation."

-Dino Bouterse held a senior counterterrorism post in the South American country, but was arrested in Panama in August and sent to New York to face charges of smuggling cocaine into the United States.
+The younger Bouterse held a senior counterterrorism post in the tiny South American country but in August was arrested in Panama and sent to New York to face charges of smuggling cocaine into the United States.
 He pleaded not guilty to those charges.

 According to a superseding indictment, U.S. authorities recorded conversations Bouterse had with unnamed people and at least one U.S. agent who posed as members of Iranian-backed Hezbollah.

-The U.S. State Department has designated Hezbollah a foreign terrorist organisation since 1997, and U.S. officials have sought to limit the group's operations in South America.
+The U.S. State Department has designated Hezbollah a foreign terrorist organization since 1997, and U.S. officials have sought to limit the group's operations in South America.